Kaleidosport/Workshop-Python/README.md

 ```
 Since you're all using Windows (ignore the crowd booing in the background),
 all you've got to do is install Python 3.10.
 The drills and activities we'll be sharing rely on that version, which is the latest.
+Once Python 3.10 is installed, you can add the extensions Python and Pylance on VsCode.
 If you're in trouble, contact someone from our team.
 We'll help you asap.
 ```